Agrimatics/activemodel-datastore/README.md

 end
 ```

-Data objects in Cloud Datastore are known as entities.
+Data objects in Datastore are known as entities.
 Entities are of a kind.
 An entity has one
 or more named properties, each of which can have one or more values.
 Think of them like this:
 * 'Kind' (which is your table and the name of your Rails model)
 * 'Entity' (which is the record from the table)
 * 'Property' (which is the attribute of the record)

-The `entity_properties` method defines an Array of properties that belong to the entity in cloud
+The `entity_properties` method defines an Array of properties that belong to the entity in
-datastore.
+Datastore.
 Define the attributes of your model using `attr_accessor`.
 With this approach, Rails
 deals solely with ActiveModel objects.
 The objects are converted to/from entities automatically
 during save/query operations.
 You can still use virtual attributes on the model (such as the
 `:state` attribute above) by simply excluding it from `entity_properties`.
 In this example state
-is available to the model but won't be persisted with the entity in datastore.
+is available to the model but won't be persisted with the entity in Datastore.

 Validations work as you would expect: